eric-orozco/next-map/README.md

 - **Testing Excellence** - Comprehensive test coverage and quality assurance
 - **Scalability** - Architecture designed for growth and maintenance

-Perfect for impressing technical recruiters at top-tier technology companies and demonstrating full-stack development expertise.

 ---

 **Built with ❤️ using the latest web technologies**